c3n3/audio-effects-framework/README.md

 See https://github.com/c3n3/AITPI.
 The possible commands to link to are all listed out in the temp folder.

 >> NOTE: wherever you run the aef, it will create a ./temp/ folder in the local directory.
 This will contain all temporary files such as recordings, puredata temp files, and the command registry.
+This allows for persistent saves, if everything is run from the same directories.

 Currently you can retrieve these commands by calling: